athoune/broadcast-event-source/slides/main/slides.md

 ```

 !SLIDE
-# No reactor, nor actor patterns
+# No reactor / actor patterns

 You can't play with linear shuffled execution on one thread, like in nodejs.

-No actor pattern, like in Erlang and Scala.
+There is no actor pattern (like in Erlang and Scala), just _goroutine_ (light thread).

-Just _goroutine_ (light thread), please, don't use shared memory (global variable),
+Thank you for not using shared memory (global variable),
 _sync_ with lock or use message passing with _channel_.

 ```go